javaHelper/Modern-Java---Multithreading-in-Java-using-Virtual-Threads/README.md

 # Modern-Java---Multithreading-in-Java-using-Virtual-Threads

+# 1. Introduction to Virtual Threads
+Virtual Threads (Project Loom) are lightweight threads that revolutionize concurrent programming in Java.
+Unlike platform threads (traditional threads), virtual threads are managed by the JVM, not the OS kernel.

+# Key Characteristics:
+Lightweight: Can have millions of virtual threads (vs thousands of platform threads)

+Non-blocking: Blocking operations don't block OS threads

+Managed by JVM: Scheduled on platform threads (carrier threads)

+Compatible: Same API as java.lang.Thread

 What is a Java Thread, Why do we need them ?
 - Starting Java 21, we have two types of Threads:
   - Platform Threads (aka Java Threads until 20)